 If you use Windows 10, press Windows + X on the keyboard to open the WinX menu.
 You can also right-click on the Start button to get the same result.
 This menu also includes a shortcut for File Explorer.
 Click or tap on it, and File Explorer opens immediately.

 In Windows 10, open the Start Menu and scroll the list with all the apps until you reach the folder called “Windows System.”
 Open it, and you should find a shortcut for File Explorer inside.

 In Windows 7, open the Start Menu and enter the Accessories folder.
 You should find a shortcut for Windows Explorer.

 Another way of opening File Explorer or Windows Explorer is to use the Task Manager.
 Launch Task Manager: a quick way to do it is to press the Ctrl + Shift + Esc keys on your keyboard.
-If you are using Windows 10 or Windows 8.1 and the Task Manager opens up in its compact mode, click or tap on “More details.”
-Then, in all Windows versions, open the File menu and click or tap on “Run new task.”
+If you are using Windows 10 and the Task Manager opens up in its compact view mode, click or tap on “More details.”
+Then, open the File menu and click or tap on “Run new task.”

 In the “Create new task” window, type explorer and press Enter or OK.

 The final method we know of for opening File Explorer is to use the good old Run window.
 Launch Run (a quick way to do that is to press the Win + R keys on your keyboard) and enter the word explorer in it.
 Then click or tap on OK, or press Enter on your keyboard.